-IFRS 16 - Leases.
-This standard replaces the current guidance in IAS 17 - Leases and is a far-reaching change in accounting by lessees in particular.
+IFRS 16 replaces the current guidance in IAS 17 - 'Leases'.
 Under IAS 17, lessees were required to make a distinction between a finance lease (on balance sheet) and an operating lease (off balance sheet).
 IFRS 16 requires lessees to recognise a lease liability reflecting future lease payments and a 'right-of-use asset' for virtually all lease contracts.

-IFRS 16 includes an optional exemption for certain short-term leases and leases of low-value assets; however, this exemption can only be applied by lessees.
+IFRS 16 includes an optional exemption for certain shortterm leases and leases of low-value assets; however, this exemption can only be applied by lessees.
 For lessors, the accounting remains substantially unchanged.
 IFRS 16 provides updated guidance on the definition of a lease (as well as the guidance on the combination and separation of contracts); under IFRS 16, a contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.